WeiLunLo/WeiLunLo.github.io/_pages/about.md

 My research centers on the intersection of health and socioeconomic outcomes, with a focus on how public policies can improve social well-being.
 In particular, I study child health and development, and how early-life health shocks shape family dynamics—such as division of caregiving, fertility decisions, and parental well-being.

-Field: Health Economics and Policy, Family Economics, Applied Microeconomics
+Field: Health Economics and Policy, Public Economics, Applied Microeconomics